 Create a unique look with ferns

-Ferns can range in size from relatively minor to downright huge – either height or width, or both.
-By choosing lower-growing species for the front of your planting areas and taller species for the back, it is easy to create a landscape with a huge visual impact.
+Ferns can range in size from relatively minor to downright huge – either in height, width, or both.
+Choosing lower-growing species for the front of your planting areas and taller species for the back makes it easy to create a landscape with a huge visual impact.

 Some types of ferns will get along nicely with other plants in your yard, while some must be treated very carefully as they are aggressive spreaders.
 This wide selection makes ferns highly versatile to many different needs.
 If you have a large area of land lacking cover, aggressively spreading species can easily take care of that for you, and there is no shortage of choices for more docile varieties to liven up your existing landscaping.

 Speaking with the staff at your local greenhouse will provide thorough information about what varieties will be best suited to your area and help you make your final choices.